Golang Database Library Orm Example - Many to Many

 WHERE ua.user_id IN (?);

-We then get all address IDs, and we execute this query.
+We then get all address IDs, pass into the following query, and execute.

 -- #3